Value-Based Goal Setting: The Values-First Framework

 Values establish your purpose and vision for the future.
 They provide the “why” behind your goals, creating a foundation for lasting achievement and helping maintain focus during inevitable setbacks.

-The connection between values and achievement works on both organizational and personal levels.
-When goals align with values, they become more than targets—they transform into expressions of who you are.
-Ensuring your goals are relevant to your values increases motivation and makes them more effective in guiding your actions.
-This alignment fosters greater resilience and sense of purpose.
+When goals align with values, they become more than targets.
+They turn into expressions of who you are.
+Ensuring your goals are relevant to your values increases motivation and makes them more effective in guiding your actions [2].
+This alignment fosters greater resilience and a sense of purpose.

-For creative professionals, this might mean pursuing projects that align with values of self-expression or social impact rather than simply chasing profitable opportunities.
-For parents balancing careers with family life, it means making career choices that honor their value of being present for their children.
-Intentionally choosing how you spend time to reflect your core values is essential for achieving meaningful fulfillment and purpose.
+For creative professionals, this might mean pursuing projects that align with self-direction or universalism rather than simply chasing profitable opportunities.
+For parents balancing careers with family life, it means making career choices that honor benevolence toward children and partner.
+Intentionally choosing how you spend time to reflect your core values is essential to fulfillment.

 Research on Value-Based Goal Success Rates

-Studies consistently show that value-based goals outperform those disconnected from personal values:
+Research consistently shows that value-based goals outperform those disconnected from personal values:

-Setting values-based goals gives you insight about yourself and enables consistently acting on your values.
-According to research, this approach provides a boost of positive emotions and encourages an optimistic outlook, thereby increasing emotional resilience.
-A structured goal setting process that connects your values and goals leads to better results by ensuring ongoing relevance and motivation.
+Setting values-based goals gives you insight about yourself and lets you consistently act on what matters.
+A structured goal-setting process that connects your values and goals leads to better results by ensuring ongoing relevance and motivation.
+This is exactly what the Goals and Progress workbook guides you through across its Goal Setting and Habit Tracking phases.

 How to Identify Your Core Values